Fifty Shades (film series): Filming

 For Fifty Shades of Grey, principal photography was filmed in Vancouver, British Columbia, Canada, which began on December 1, 2013.
 Scenes were filmed in the Gastown district of Vancouver.
 Bentall 5 was used as the Grey Enterprises building.
 The University of British Columbia serves as Washington State University Vancouver, from which Ana graduates.
 The Fairmont Hotel Vancouver was used as the Heathman Hotel.
 The film was also shot at the North Shore Studios.
 The production officially ended on February 21, 2014.
 Reshoots involving scenes between Dornan and Johnson took place in Vancouver during the week of October 13, 2014.

 For Fifty Shades Darker and Fifty Shades Freed, principal photography was to commence in June in Vancouver, British Columbia, Canada.
 This was later to be impossible, due to the script being unwritten at that moment.
-In November 2015, Universal Studios announced that both films would be shot back-to-back with principal photography scheduled to commence in early 2016.
+In November 2015, Warner Bros. announced that both films would be shot back-to-back with principal photography scheduled to commence in early 2016.
 Filming began in Paris and Vancouver from February 9, 2016, to July 12, 2016, under the working title "Further Adventures of Max and Banks 2 & 3."
 Filming on Fifty Shades Darker concluded on April 11, 2016.